Coinsence/meta/README.md

 # Coinsence

-Coinsence is a collaboration platform that allows communities to issue their own tokens to reward contribution.
+Coinsence is a collaboration platform that allows communities to issue their own tokens to mobilize people, engage resources and reward contributions.

 This is meta product development repository containing: